The ACT College Report

 - Interest Inventory Scores and Map Regions

-Additional information can be found in the ACT User Handbook (PDF; 49 pages, 794KB).
+Additional information can be found in The ACT User Handbook for Educators (PDF; 48 pages, 864KB).

 The bottom left section includes the code number, name, and address of the student's high school, as reported at the time of registration or testing.

 Test Location: To help colleges identify different sets of test scores that may be achieved in the same month, ACT reports the location where the test was taken.
 All test locations must be authorized by ACT.
 The possible test locations are: